cs-tsui/api-connect-invoke-aws-lambda/README.md

 ```

-Under `spec`, append this section to reference the 'apicdomain-local` and the `empty` ConfigMap we created above.
+Under `spec`, append this section to reference the `apicdomain-local` and the `empty` ConfigMap we created above.
 ```
 spec:
   ...